jiepengwong/Lift-Bros-HEAP/backend/README.md

-# How to create a virtual environment for development
+# 1. How to run application for development

-python -m venv <env-name>
-<env-name>\Scripts\activate
-pip install -r requirements.txt

-## Deactive Environment

-deactive
+go run main.go

+# 2. Using docker compose

+docker compose up

-# Using Docker Image
+# 3. Using Docker Image if you are using local mysql

 ## Create Docker Image